What’s an Epilogue and Do I Need One?

 That’s the tricky part about epilogues — it can’t be used to hide the fact that your book’s ending is somewhat lackluster.
 So, how do you know if you need to include one at the end of your novel?
 Here are three questions to help you decide.

-Do You Need an Epilogue?
-3 Questions to Ask Yourself
+Do I Need an Epilogue?

 If you need to show readers what happens to your protagonist a year or more into the future after the ending, then you should include the epilogue.
 This can be a useful way to answer any last questions.
 Did the protagonist actually get married after her boyfriend proposed?
 If so, maybe you flash forward to the wedding day.
 Did your protagonist go on to win a Medal of Honor after distinguishing himself by an act of valor at the end of your historical fiction novel?
 Definitely use an epilogue to share the awards ceremony.